-These two device identities need to be stored inside the RA Family MCU using the FAW to avoid being accessed and modified.
-The private key generated as part of this application is already wrapped, so this example skips the step to securely store the device key.
+These two pieces of information need to be securely stored inside the RA Family MCU using the Arm® TrustZone® and Renesas Flash Block Protection hardware features to avoid being accessed and modified.
+The private key generated as part of this application is already wrapped, so this example skips the step to securely store the device private key.
 However, in some cases, users may prefer to also store the wrapped key in a secure location to avoid it being misused in the device.
 This can be done using the same steps used to store the device certificate.